Olivette Otele: Research

 Otele describes her motivation for studying history as "this urge related to social justice.
 I wanted to understand the root of racism and discrimination – this idea of hating someone for something they are not responsible for, something that is incredibly random."
 She believes the most important thing history has ever taught her is kindness.
 Her greatest influence is the Congolese historian Elikia M'Bokolo.
-She says the book that has had the greatest impact on her is Nations nègres et culture by Cheikh Anta Diop.
+Otele says the book that has had the greatest impact on her is Nations nègres et culture by Cheikh Anta Diop.
 Otele speaks French, English, some German, and three Cameroonian languages, Ewondo, Eton and Bulu.

-Otele is leading the project "We Are Bristol: Reparative Justice Through Collaborative Research" at the University of Bristol.
-The project works with local communities to understand how the history of the transatlantic slave-trade is still impacting the Bristolian population today.
-The project is funded by a grant of £290,000 from UK Research and Innovation (UKRI).
+Media

+Otele has written for the BBC's HistoryExtra Magazine, The Conversation, and Times Higher Education.
+She also regularly contributes to other press, television and radio programmes, including The Guardian, Sky News, The Sunday Times, Elle Magazine, Huffington Post and The New Yorker.
+She has contributed to BBC Radio Four and BBC Radio Three programmes including Free Thinking, You're Dead To Me (speaking as an expert on Alexandre Dumas and Chevalier de Saint-Georges), Arts and Ideas, and Start the Week.
+She chose Maya Angelou as her 'Great Life' for Radio Four's Great Lives, presented by Matthew Parris.
+This includes participation in programmes on BBC Radio 4.
+She has also appeared on Dan Snow's History Hit podcast.
+Otele is part of the John Blanke Project, a collaboration of artists and historians celebrating Black Tudors.
+She spoke at the 2018 Winchester History Weekend, How Africans Changed Early Modern Europe.
+Otele considered outstanding Africans and Europeans who are not otherwise remembered in popular history books.
+She was interviewed by Krishnan Guru-Murthy for Channel 4 News podcast series Ways to Change the World: "Will a Summer of Race Protests Create Lasting Change?" in October 2020.